 The School of Engineering invests in a broad range of recruitment and retention programs geared towards increasing the breadth and diversity of engineering.

 For students who bring diversity in surrounding communities, the School of Engineering provides math and computer science institutes along with other summer programs.
 Further details can be found on this page.

 For undergraduates at Stanford, the School of Engineering provides accelerated calculus series (ACE), the opportunity job fair (OJF), a summer engineering academy (SSEA) for incoming freshmen, a graduate and professional peer advising program (GP2A) geared towards encouraging engineering majors and higher level studies, summer session grants (SSG), summer research fellowships (SURF), and individualized, specialized tutorial grants.

-Additionally, the School of Engineering supports the program and leadership activities of the Society of Women Engineers (SWE), Society of Black Engineers and Scientists (SBSE), American Indian Science and Engineering Society (AISES), and the Stanford Society of Chicano/Latino Scientists and Engineers (SSCLES).
+Additionally, the School of Engineering supports the program and leadership activities of the Society of Women Engineers (SWE), Society of Black Engineers and Scientists (SBSE), American Indian Science and Engineering Society (AISES), and the Stanford Society of Latino Engineers (SOLE, formerly SSCLES).
 These student societies are chapters of national engineering organizations, which concentrate their activities on professional development, academic assistance, community involvement, and cultural responsibility in engineering.